 One of the biggest challenges we’re being asked about is whether teams should continue to prospect.
 The short answer – yes.
 It’s okay to make phone calls, send emails, utilize social media, host webinars and more.
 The difference should come down to why they should take your call or pay attention to your note.
 How can you help them?
-Instead of focusing on what you are offering or selling, position the discussion around what is their biggest worry and challenge right now and how can you help.
-The goal shouldn’t be to have prospecting activity for the sake of activity, rather, it should be focused on explaining why the prospect should take time out of their busy schedule and what information you can share during the requested time together.
+Instead of focusing on what you are offering or selling, position the discussion around what is their biggest worry and challenge right now and how you can help.
+The goal of selling during COVID shouldn’t be to have prospecting activity for the sake of activity, rather, it should be focused on explaining why the prospect should take time out of their busy schedule and what information you can share during the requested time together.
 Can you be helpful?
 Can you provide meaningful insight and guidance?
 Shift your mindset to how you can best use this time to prepare and have meaningful conversations.

 If you’re fortunate enough to have built a book of business, think about your current client base.
 Put yourself in your clients’ shoes.
 What challenges are they experiencing during this pandemic?
-What are their immediate priorities & objectives?
+What are their immediate priorities and objectives?
 THIS is the information you can utilize for new prospecting conversations.
 Demonstrate an understanding of the stresses and worries a business owner might have right now.
 Be empathetic and genuinely interested in their well-being – recognize some of their challenges reach far beyond the world of insurance and appreciate their current state.

 In the scenario where you have already established a connection with a prospect – don’t wait!
 Be sure you have adjusted your message to be relevant and aligned with today’s environment – be proactive in initiating the conversation.
 Reach out now.
 Secure the “meeting” with a virtual engagement.
 Changing from a face-to-face meeting to a virtual meeting requires some modifications.
 Your sales approach needs to change to reflect a new virtual environment.

-- 4. Focus on Focusing: In addition to the physical void, producers have an additional challenge when it comes to capturing the focus of your prospect (and even you, at times).
+- Focus on Focusing: In addition to the physical void, producers have an additional challenge when it comes to capturing the focus of your prospect (and even you, at times).
 Virtual meetings can be great, but keep in mind that your prospect is also likely working from home or remotely.
 This means there can be additional distractions for them or you.
-To overcome this, focus on your questioning & communication cadence.
-Ask more detailed & specific questions to dive deeper into the conversation, acknowledge and confirm your prospect’s statements or concerns back to them, and have full transparency for the best meeting results.
+To overcome this, focus on your questioning and communication cadence.
+Ask more detailed and specific questions to dive deeper into the conversation, acknowledge and confirm your prospect’s statements or concerns back to them, and have full transparency for the best meeting results.
 Acknowledge if the unexpected interruption occurs and embrace it.
 Show that you can be nimble and adjust to the situation.